The 16th Annual Antique Bikes on Main 2022

-All checks are to be made payable to City of Chesnee Events.
+All checks are to be made payable to Chesnee Classic Cycle

 We do our best to welcome all parties, but are not accepting applications for any person(s) or group(s) that do not contribute to the family-friendly atmosphere of Antique Bikes on Main.
 Please help us keep this event a positive experience for all in attendance.
 As a generously-supported public event with no admission fees, we cannot allow vendors offering anything such as adult magazines or similar content products, gang paraphenalia, illegal or illicit items or content.

 If you have any questions, please ask.
 All decisions by Antique Bikes on Main officials are final.

 Our Swap Meet is FREE!-NO admission, parking fees, space fees or tricks.
 Sellers are only required to register by completing a vendor form (above).
 Check in at Event Headquarters Tentin front of Chesnee Classic Cycle at 102 East Chester Street to fill out a form when you arrive if you do not pre-register or to be shown to your approved spot.
 To keep as many people happy as possible- you AND us- as the Swap Meet grows and grows, there will be improved organization in 2019.
 We want it to be even better.